To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

 2 BCE: Augustus appoints two Prefects (praefectus praetorio) to command the Praetorian Guard.

-2 BCE: Augustus is declared "Father of His Country".
+2 BCE: Augustus is declared "Father of the Country".

 2 BCE: Augusutus inaugurates the Temple of Mars Ultor in Rome to commemorate his victory at the Battle of Philippi in 42 BCE.